 Florian Kragulj, PhD

-Florian Kragulj works as a postdoctoral researcher at the Institute for Information Business.
+Florian Kragulj works as a lecturer at the Institute for Information Business.
 His research and teaching is on knowledge-based management and organizational learning.

 Florian Kragulj completed a highly research-driven and interdisciplinary master programme in cognitive science (www.meicogsci.eu) and holds a master's degree (with distinction) jointly awarded by the University of Vienna, the University of Bratislava, the University of Zagreb, the Budapest University of Technology and Economics, and the University of Ljubljana.
 As part of his studies, he had a research stay at the Eötvös Loránd University Budapest.
 In his transdisciplinary master thesis he developed a methodological framework for the abductive inference of explicit knowledge of human needs and focused on the philosophical roots of this type of knowledge.